-- Transfer students from another college must have official transcripts from all colleges previously attended sent to the Office of Undergraduate Admissions of Georgia Southwestern State University. - Transfer students should be in good standing at the last institution attended, having a cumulative grade point average of 2.0 or higher on a 4.0 scale. - Transfer students with fewer than 30 semester hours of acceptable academic credit must submit an official record of scores obtained on the College Board's Scholastic Aptitude Test (SAT) or the American College Testing (ACT) and an official copy of the high school transcript, showing the high school graduation date.
-Institutional credit courses, RHSC deficiency make-up courses taken prior to fall 2015, vocational courses, and courses are excluded. - Transfer students with fewer than 30 total semester hours of transfer credit must meet the admission requirements for beginning students, and therefore, may be required to enroll in the Program.
-The Office of Undergraduate Admissions should be contacted for details concerning requirements. - Transfer students who have participated in and have successfully completed the Program at another institution in the University System of Georgia may be admitted as regular students provided all other entrance requirements are met.
-Students enrolled in at another institution in the University System of Georgia are required to exit the program before transferring to Georgia Southwestern.
+- Transfer students from another college must have official transcripts from all colleges previously attended sent to the Office of Recruitment and Admissions of Georgia Southwestern State University. - Transfer students should be in good standing at the last institution attended, having a cumulative grade point average of 2.0 or higher on a 4.0 scale and have exited any required learning support (co-requisite courses).
+Transfer students with fewer than 30 semester hours of acceptable academic credit must submit an official record of scores obtained on the SAT or ACT and an official copy of the high school transcript, showing the high school graduation date.
+Institutional credit courses, RHSC deficiency make-up courses taken prior to fall 2015, vocational courses, and courses are excluded. - Transfer students with fewer than 30 total semester hours of transfer credit must meet the admission requirements for beginning students.